symphony/tweeter/README.md

 <sub>Disclaimer - This app was built for educational purposes only.
 All data is only stored locally and lost about stopping the server.</sub>

-## Getting Started

-1. Clone your repository onto your local device.
-`git clone git@github.com:symphony/tinyapp.git && cd tweeter`
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm start` command.
-4. Go to <http://localhost:3000/> in your browser.

 ## Features

 * `Write a tweet`